 3) Resumes with gaps in work history.
 Many large companies have professionals who look for gaps and then disqualify the candidate if they find one.

 This is insane.
 You don't realize that very few people miraculously go from job to job seamlessly?
 What planet are you living on?
 It takes at least one(1) week for every $10K of salary to find a new job after a layoff in a good economy.
-Figure that at a month or more per $10K in a recession.
+Figure that at up to a month or more per $10K in a recession.
 Welcome to reality!
 Job gaps are a part of life if the person has taken any risks (ie start-ups, etc.)

 Remember, some gaps may be due to family or medical issues.
 Do you really think that people should put things like "Medical leave due to disability, May 1995 - January 1996" or "Taking care of baby twins, January 2006 - October 2010" on their resume?
 Are these "large companies" that look for and disqualify based on "gaps" aware that such activities can be evidence of deliberate discrimination (age, parenthood, disability status) in hiring?